AceLyuueer/Google_Play_store_Reviews_ChatGPT/README.md

-# Google_Play_store_Reviews_ChatGPT
+# Google-play-rating-sentiment-analysis
-Data Ingestion and early analysis of ChatGPT reviews sample data from Google Play store.

-This is a dataset of reviews for ChatGPT in Google play store.
+A data-driven analysis of Google Play review sentiment and its statistical correlation with temporal rating fluctuations This is a dataset of reviews for ChatGPT in Google play store.

 ## Metadata